Welcome to the new Center At The Park! We’re excited you found us and eagerly wait to meet you at the new center!

 Members of the Meridian Senior Center are asking for the community’s support in their latest fund-raising effort to provide furnishings for the interior of the new senior center which opened May of 2012.

 To provide funding for the new center, a brick purchasing campaign is currently being offered to individuals and businesses.
-According to Walt Calkins, Board President of the center, “the bricks that are purchased, will be featured along the back patio of the new center.”
+According to Ed Whalen, Board President of the center, “the bricks that are purchased, will be featured along the back patio of the new center.”

 He said purchasing a brick makes a great gift or an award to recognize a family member, co-worker or friend.
 “Bricks can be purchased for loved ones as a living tribute or memorial or for special or commemorative events,” she said.
 “Many individuals and businesses are purchasing them as well to highlight personal or business achievements.”